AdobeDocs/experience-manager-cloud-service.en/help/sites/developing/introduction/aem-project-content-package-structure.md

   + `/apps/my-other-app-packages`
   + `/apps/vendor-packages`

-  >![WARNING]
+  >[!WARNING]
+  >
-  >By convention, sub-package embedded folders are named with the post-fix of `-packages`.
-This ensures that the deployment Code and Content packages are **not** deployed the target folder(s) of any sub-package `/apps/<app-name>/...`  which results in destructive and cyclic installation behavior.
+  >By convention, sub-package embedded folders are named with the suffix of `-packages`.
+This ensures that the deployment code and content packages are **not** deployed the target folder(s) of any sub-package `/apps/<app-name>/...`  which results in destructive and cyclic installation behavior.

 + The 3rd-level folder must be either
 `application` or `content`
-  + The `application` folder holds Code packages
+  + The `application` folder holds code packages
-  + The `content` folder golds Content packages
+  + The `content` folder golds content packages
-  This folder name must correspond to the [Package Types](#package-types) of the packages it contains.
+  This folder name must correspond to the [package types](#package-types) of the packages it contains.
 + The 4th-level folder contains the sub-packages, and must be one of:
-  + `install` to install on **both** AEM Author and AEM Publish
+  + `install` to install on **both** AEM author and AEM publish
-  + `install.author` to **only** install on AEM Author
+  + `install.author` to **only** install on AEM author
-  + `install.publish` to **only** install on AEM Publish Note that only `install.author` and `install.publish` are supported targets.
+  + `install.publish` to **only** install on AEM publish Note that only `install.author` and `install.publish` are supported targets.
 Other run modes **are not** supported.

-For example, a deployment that contains AEM Author and Publish specific packages may look like the following:
+For example, a deployment that contains AEM author and publish specific packages may look like the following:

 + `all` Container package embeds the following packages, to create a singular deployment artifact
-  + `ui.apps` embedded in `/apps/my-app-packages/application/install` deploys code to both AEM Author and AEM Publish
+  + `ui.apps` embedded in `/apps/my-app-packages/application/install` deploys code to both AEM author and AEM publish
-  + `ui.apps.author` embedded in `/apps/my-app-packages/application/install.author` deploys code to only AEM Author
+  + `ui.apps.author` embedded in `/apps/my-app-packages/application/install.author` deploys code to only AEM author
-  + `ui.content` embedded in `/apps/my-app-packages/content/install` deploys content and configuration to both AEM Author and AEM Publish
+  + `ui.content` embedded in `/apps/my-app-packages/content/install` deploys content and configuration to both AEM author and AEM publish
-  + `ui.content.publish` embedded in `/apps/my-app-packages/content/install.publish` deploys content and configuration to only AEM Publish
+  + `ui.content.publish` embedded in `/apps/my-app-packages/content/install.publish` deploys content and configuration to only AEM publish

 >[!TIP]
+>
 >See the [POM XML Snippets](#xml-embeddeds) section below for a complete snippet.

 ### Container Package's Filter Definition {#container-package-filter-definition}

-Due to the embedding of the Code and Content sub-packages in the Container package, the embedded target paths must be added to the Container project's `filter.xml` to ensure the embedded packages are included in the Container package when built.
+Due to the embedding of the code and content sub-packages in the container package, the embedded target paths must be added to the container project's `filter.xml` to ensure the embedded packages are included in the container package when built.

 Simply add the `<filter root="/apps/<my-app>-packages"/>` entries for any 2nd-level folders that contain sub-packages to deploy.

 >[!TIP]
+>
 >See the [POM XML Snippets](#xml-container-package-filters) section below for a complete snippet.

 ## Embedding 3rd-party Packages {#embedding-3rd-party-packages}